theleanweb/kit/packages/core/README.md

 Toolkit for a lean web

+> Build websites/apps with modern DX (bundling, minifying etc) without sacrificing the user experience.
+Use only what you need, no unnecessary JavaScript sent to the client

 ## Features

 - Hot Module Reload
-- Use Svelte for templating with familiar express like router
+- Templating with Svelte
+- Scoped CSS
+- Markdown and MDX support
-- Scoped css, build your apps with reusable components
+- Build your apps with reusable components
-- Markdown support, MDX but for svelte ([link](https://mdsvex.com/))
 - Typed templates with typescript out of the box
 - Deploy anywhere, with adapters for different platforms.
 Currently supported Vercel and Node
-- Build websites/apps with modern DX (bundling, minifying etc) without sacrificing the user experience
-- Use only what you need, no unnecessary JavaScript sent to the client
 - Modern SPA features by using Turbolinks, HTMX etc

 ## Examples